daviddev16/daviddev16/README.md

 - [Message to Hexadecimal Sequence](https://daviddev16.github.io/text2binary-hex?type=hex)
   - *Visual representation of how ASCII digits can be represented as a hexadecimal sequence.*
 - [Message to Binary Sequence](https://daviddev16.github.io/text2binary-hex?type=binary)
-  - *Visual representation of how ASCII digits can be represented as a binary sequence (it is using 2 bytes [16-bit] mask though)*
+  - *Visual representation of how ASCII digits can be represented as a binary sequence*
 - [Vector fields](https://github.com/daviddev16/vector-fields)
-  - *Create patterns with different math equations to build vector fields (not optimized, I might do a 2nd version of it)*
+  - *Create patterns with math equations to make visual vector fields (not optimized, I might do a 2nd version of it)*
 - [Quadratic bezier curve](https://github.com/daviddev16/quadratic-bezier-p5js)
-  - *A visual representation of quadratic bézier curve*7
+  - *A visual representation of quadratic bézier curve*
 - [Data Science Study](https://github.com/daviddev16/data-science)
-  - *Repository for data science content and algorithms*
+  - *Repository realated to data science stuff and algorithms*

 ## ⚜️ Certifications